nhtsa-vehicle-safety-mcp-server

 7 toolsnhtsa_decode_vinNhtsa Decode VinARead-onlyInspect

 Decode a Vehicle Identification Number to extract make, model, year, body type, engine, safety equipment, and manufacturing details.
-Supports single VINs or batch decode (up to 50).
+Pass a single 17-character VIN string, or an array of up to 50 VINs for batch decode.
 Partial VINs accepted — use * for unknown positions.

 | Name | Required | Description | Default |